 I've also been dreaming about this trip for so long.
-Planning it through Pinterest, imaging myself laying out in the sun with a floppy hat and sunglasses and an issue of Italian Vogue in my hands.
+Planning it through Pinterest, imagining myself laying out in the sun with a floppy hat and sunglasses and an issue of Italian Vogue in my hands.
 The weather wasn't as dreamy as we would have hoped for, but nothing can take away the beauty of the Italian Coast.

 We planned this trip through Bus2Alps, which is a great program that plans everything from activities to transport to hotels.
 If you are interested in this the exact same one we did, you can click here.
-I highly recommend it for a first time trip to the Italian Coast, as everything is booked and you hit all the hot spots.
+I highly recommend it for a first-time trip to the Italian Coast, as everything is booked and you hit all the hot spots.

 Day 1(ish) - Sorrento

 I have no pictures from day 1, but good thing I have plenty of extras.

 After my class, we took an Uber (which is not Illegal, despite what I was told my entire stay) to Rome Termini Train Station.
 This is where we met the Bus2Alps group we were traveling with.
 We boarded the bus and 4 hours later, we were in a sea view hostel.
 Beautiful during the day, but at night it reminded both of us of the shining... it was pretty creeeeepy.
 Apparently we were the only people with this feeling.
 To each their own.

 We got in pretty late, so we just unpacked and went to bed.

 Rise and... gloom?
 We woke up and had our breakfast with a foggy, but still beautiful, view of the sea.
 In the morning light, we realized the hostel wasn't as freaky, but I still hold my opinion when nighttime comes around.
 We ate some cornettos with jam and had our morning heaps of coffee.

 Our first plan of the day was to board the ferry and set sail for the special island of Capri.